STATISTICS & SPORTS

-My academic interests lie in the field of statistical machine learning, spanning Bayesian statistics and probabilistic programming with applications in sports analytics.
-In my master’s studies at Columbia, I had the opportunity to conduct mentored research under Dr. Andrew Gelman’s supervision to contribute to Stan.
-In addition, I collaborated with Dr. Bob Carpenter as a visitor at Flatiron Institute’s Center for Computational Mathematics (CCM) in New York.
-Later, I worked as a summer research assistant for Dr. Aki Vehtari in the Probabilistic Machine Learning (PML) group at the Department of Computer Science of Aalto University in Finland.
+My academic background centers on statistical machine learning and probabilistic programming.
+During my master’s studies at Columbia University, I conducted mentored research under Dr. Andrew Gelman and contributed to the Stan project.
+I received the Statistics Service Award for my work as a student representative.
+Additionally, I collaborated with Dr. Bob Carpenter at the Flatiron Institute’s Center for Computational Mathematics (CCM) in Manhattan and spent a summer researching with Dr. Aki Vehtari in Aalto University’s Probabilistic Machine Learning (PML) group in Finland.

-At college, I served as co-president of the Brown Sports Analytics Club and helped the club initiate an undergraduate research group and launch a for-credit sports analytics course.
-For my senior capstone project, I studied probabilistic chess rating systems, including Elo and Glicko, and applied them to soccer data to rank teams and predict future performance.
-This project earned the Undergraduate Statistics Capstone Award of Excellence at Brown.
-Additionally, I studied Mandarin and spent a summer in East Asia, taking Chinese language, religion, and politics classes.
+At Brown University, I co-led the Sports Analytics Club, where we launched an undergraduate research group and a for-credit course in sports analytics.
+For my senior capstone, I applied probabilistic chess rating systems like Elo and Glicko to soccer data, which earned Brown’s Undergraduate Statistics Capstone Award of Excellence.
+I studied Mandarin throughout college and spent a summer in East Asia, where I took courses in Chinese language, religion, and politics.

 M.A. in Statistics, 2021-22